Azure/terraform-azurerm-avm-ptn-azuremonitorwindowsagent/README.md

 ### <a name="input_arc_server_ids"></a> [arc\_server\_ids](#input\_arc\_server\_ids)

 Description: The resource IDs of the Azure Arc servers.
+Key is the server name and value is the resource ID.

-Type: `list(string)`
+Type: `map(string)`

 ### <a name="input_arc_setting_id"></a> [arc\_setting\_id](#input\_arc\_setting\_id)